Get all the latest data for Ethiopia?

 What's the vacancy rate for rentals in Ethiopia as of 2026?

-As of early 2026, the estimated vacancy rate for rental properties in Ethiopia (Addis Ababa formal apartment market) is approximately 5% in prime areas and around 8% citywide.
+As of 2026, the estimated vacancy rate for good formal rental apartments in Ethiopia is about 4% to 6% in Addis Ababa.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Ethiopia.